HackYourFuture/JavaScript3_examples/week2/README.md

 - The GO button remains highlighted.
 - The input field cannot be focussed, let alone typed in.

-## 02-xhr-async

-The asynchronous version remains responsive during the request.

-### 03-xhr-callback
+### 02-xhr-callback

-This version makes two requests to the Nobel Prize API using callbacks.
+This version makes two asynchronous requests using callbacks.
 The second request depends on data from the first request.

-### 04-xhr-promise
+### 03-xhr-promise

-The code from the previous example is now refactored to use promises.
+The code from `02-xhr-callback` refactored to use promises.

+### 04-xhr-await

+The code from `03-xhr-promise` refactored to use promises with async/await.